pivotal/docs-tap/tas-migration/buildpacks/java.hbs.md

 ## <a id="tomcat"></a> Deploy with Tomcat

-The following table compares deploying with Tomcat in Tanzu Application Service and Tanzu Application Platform.
+The following table compares deploying with Tomcat for Tanzu Application Service and Tanzu Application Platform.

 | Feature                  | Tanzu Application Service                                         | Tanzu Application Platform |
 | ------------------------ | ----------------------------------------------------------------- | -------------------------- |